-Emma Kupu Mitchell, RYT200, Ayurvedic Educator and Sound Healer
+Emma Kupu Mitchell, RYT200, Ayurveda, Reiki and Sound Healing

 With over 25 years as a professional healer, Emma Kupu Mitchell is an accomplished, vibrant Energy worker, Sound Healer and Intuitive.
 She has an extensive background in Holistic Health ranging from Clinical Aromatherapy to Ayurveda to Meditation and Sound Healing.
 Her integrative, present moment approach has aided thousands of clients worldwide with truly special sessions of healing, empowerment, and purpose.

 Born and raised in the countryside of England, this British native now resides in beautiful O’ahu with her Hawaiian husband and their adorable daughter Lily.
 Emma is very involved in the local healing arts community, and uses her thriving practice as a sacred space to support and guide other Light Workers along their respective journeys.